rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers.md

 product_url: cloud-servers
 ---

-This article provides basic troubleshooting steps for Cloud Backup on Windows Server® 2012 if you are experiencing the following issues:
+This article provides basic troubleshooting steps for Cloud Backup on Windows Server&reg; 2012 if you are experiencing the following issues:

 - Backups are not running.
 - Backups take too long to complete.